 Point 1 – Clients are at the heart of what we do and how we do it

 So … the first learning point I want to highlight is that designing and building gardens isn’t about our wants and needs, it is about those of the client.
 What do they want from their garden or grounds?
-What are their aspirations?
+What is their dream?
 How do they want to use the space in future?
 Of course, we can add a lot of value when it comes to solutions (that’s why we’ve been chosen!).
-But we need to start from a very good grasp of the clients’ hopes and dreams.
+But we need to start from a very good grasp of the clients’ hopes and wishes.
 We have learnt over the years to listen intently to the client every step of the way.
 Our marketing materials speak about our clients, their stories and aspirations, not what makes The Garden Company great.